The Infographic Revolution: Where Do We Go From Here?

 The infographic may seem to some to be a modern phenomenon; but not many know of the true origins and purpose of an infographic.
 For one thing, it isn’t an invention of the digital medium, it is merely popularized by it.

 In this article I will be examining the origins of an infographic and how it is more popularly used today.
 We will take a step back and look at how the data used in these infographics truly enhancing our user experience, and study how much of it is really newsworthy.

-The are effective, that is for sure.
-Even the earliest of infographics ever made shows how they are a fantastic way to communicate knowledge.
+They are effective, that is for sure.
+Even the earliest infographics ever made show how they are a fantastic way to communicate knowledge.
 When presented with an oral presentation, the average person would retain only 10% of the information he hears.
-If however he receives the presentation visually, through a combination of words or graphics, he would be able to retain up to 50% of the contents.
+If however, he receives the presentation visually, through a combination of words or graphics, he would be able to retain up to 50% of the contents.
 While we’re on the subject, on Visual.ly you can find The History of Infographics which features some great insight into the effectiveness of infographics.

 Infographics: Printing Press to the Digital Screen

 And this is where businesses and brands can benefit from infographics.
-All they had to do is to take the best elements of each piece of information and put them together, mold it into a final product that is part fun, part enlightening, almost always topical and at times, just for effect, totally pointless.
-This makes the infographic a joy to read because who doesn’t want to be visually stimulated with bright icons, arrows and colours when digesting bite-sized chunks of information.
+All they had to do is to take the best elements of each piece of information and put them together, mold it into a final product that is part fun, part enlightening, almost always topical, and at times, just for effect, totally pointless.
+This makes the infographic a joy to read because who doesn’t want to be visually stimulated with bright icons, arrows, and colors when digesting bite-sized chunks of information.
 Best of all, being the first to Share the piece makes one feel pretty cool.

 Brand targeting a new audience

 The brand is Hotel Club, a hotel-booking company.
 Their infographic is aimed at travelers who are gamers at heart, and who have large spending power.
 The infographic contains no direct branding but plays on the fact that gamers often embark on their own voyage of discovery while gaming, i.e. by visiting the different worlds their games are set up in.